canarybuilds/zulip/templates/zerver/help/import-from-slack.md

    permissions](/help/configure-message-editing-and-deletion#configure-message-editing-and-deletion_1),
    and [how users can join your organization](/help/restrict-account-creation).

-2. All users from your Slack workspace will have accounts in your new Zulip organization.
+2. All users from your Slack workspace will have accounts in your new Feniks Chat organization.
 However, you will need to let users know about their new accounts, and [decide how they will log in](/help/import-from-slack#decide-how-users-will-log-in) for the first time.